 This drawback will be contained in future work which includes the generalization of PQEM where it will contain the definition of a set of weights which will allow to pondering each quality characteristic.
 This generalization will be included on a software tool that represents the automated version of the PQEM method; and it will also provide an interface to connect to another existing quality measurement tools like SonarQube and Jenkins [28].
 Likewise, not only will the importance of quality characteristics be included in addition to weights, also addressing the mandatory nature of certain characteristics in the software product under evaluation.
 Even though it might seem small the amount of selected quality characteristics, we believe that the community is well aware of the goodness and scientific reachability of the ISO/IEC 25010 [2].

-Also, the initial definition of QARs as well as whether to include all of them or just a few may distort the evolution of the product quality level, due to the fact that the TOC value is obtained as the sum of the quality coverages of each quality characteristic.
+Also, the initial definition of QARs as well as whether to include all of them or just a few may distort the evolution of the product quality level, due to the fact that the TOC value is an aggregated value obtained as the sum of the quality coverages of each quality characteristic.
 It must not be forgotten that the QARs are almost always related to the application domain.
-For example, the second iteration of the web and mobile application [5] being measured is embedded within the healthcare sector, while helping patients ensure their cardiac recovery.
-This relationship with the domain impact on the definition and selection of the QARs because some quality characteristics can be more important than others, regarding the viability of the product.
-In healthcare, if an integration to existing healthcare records is necessary, then the set of QARs for Interoperability might be larger than other non-health related application.
+For example, the second and third iteration of the web and mobile application [5] are embedded within the healthcare sector, while helping patients ensure their cardiac recovery.

+This explicit relationship with the domain has an impact on the definition and selection of the QARs because some quality characteristics can be more important than others, regarding the viability of the product and the stakeholder's perspective.
+Within healthcare, if an integration to existing healthcare records is necessary, then the set of QARs for Interoperability might be larger than other non-health related application.